BlueLink's ongoing and recent projects

 Remembering Europe

-Experienced researchers in the fields of history, politics and the media in Central and Eastern Europe analyze the pressure of politicians and the media against democratic civic groups and organizations involved in human rights and the environment in the region.
-These actions are compared to the practices of persecution of citizenship by totalitarian regimes in the recent past of the continent.
-The analysis will serve to identify practical measures to counter the pressure and restore memory and support for the civic and democratic values enshrined in the creation of the EU.
+Experienced researchers in the fields of history, politics, and the media in Central and Eastern Europe analyzed the pressure exerted by politicians and the media against democratic civic groups and organizations involved in human rights and the environment.
+These actions were compared to the persecution of citizens by totalitarian regimes in the continent's recent past.
+The analysis served to identify practical measures to counter this pressure and helped restore memory and support for the civic and democratic values enshrined in the creation of the EU.
+The BlueLink Foundation implemented this work as part of the project "Remembering Europe: Civil Society Under Pressure Again," which was funded by the EU's "Europe for Citizens" program.
+The initiative aimed to recall the common history and shared European values of CEE countries while offering solutions to the contemporary challenges facing civil society in the region.

 BlueLink Virtual Newsroom